 1] Mass Image Compressor

 Mass Image Compressor is open-source software and it lets you batch compress image files.
 You can add a folder containing JPG, PNG, and RAW format images and compress them.
 There is a slider available to set the image quality.
-This software also comes with other options like compress images only if the file size is greater than the defined size, preview output images within the interface, set output width or keep the height & width the same as original, and save images as PNG or JPEG or in the original format.
-If you are converting RAW images, then output is automatically set to JPEG which can’t be changed.
+This software also comes with other options like compressing images only if the file size is greater than the defined size, preview output images within the interface, setting output width or keeping the height & width the same as original, and saving images as PNG or JPEG or in the original format.
+If you are converting RAW images, then the output is automatically set to JPEG which can’t be changed.

 Download this software here.
 On its interface, use the Browse icon to add the image folder.
 A Compress Images of All Child Directories option is also there to compress images present in sub-folders but that option overwrites the original images present in those sub-folders.
 So, you should uncheck this option.